Voxbone? Who are they?

 Hello,

-I received several calls today from a phone number that was unfamiliar to me (numbers starting with 09 48 or 01 62 in general).
-After searching online, I found out that it was from VoxBone in Brussels.
-I don't understand how they can call me when I am with France Télécom and Orange, and I pay for the "stop secret" option, so the caller should have identified themselves.
+I received several calls today from a phone number I didn't recognize (numbers starting with 09 48 or 01 62 in general).
+After searching online, I found out that it was VoxBone in Brussels.
+I don't understand how they can call me when I'm with France Télécom and Orange, and I pay for the "secret call" feature, so the caller was supposed to identify themselves.

-I'm wondering who they are because I didn’t understand anything.
+I'm wondering who they are because I didn't understand anything.
 Is there anyone who knows?
-I was absent, and how did they manage to bypass the "stop secret" option?
+I was unavailable, and how are they able to bypass the "secret call" feature?

 Thank you for the explanation.